johnnovak/dosbox-staging-doco/website/docs/documentation/sound/sound-devices/adlib-cms-sound-blaster.md

 DOSBox can emulate all major revisions of the Sound Blaster family.
-One of the most common models was the [Sound Blaster 16](#sound-blaster-16) which has good (but not perfect) backwards-compatibility with earlier cards.
+One of the most common models was the [Sound Blaster 16](#sound-blaster-16) which has good (but not perfect) backward-compatibility with earlier cards.
 This is the sound card DOSBox emulates by default to ensure the widest possible compatibility with games,